 Cool down in the Adriatic Sea

-Split’s Bacvice Beach might not strike you as one of the best beaches in Croatia, but when visiting Split, there’s no closer place to relax and cool down in the Adriatic than here.
+Sure, Split isn’t Hvar, Krk, or Korcula.
+That doesn’t mean there’s nowhere to dip your toes into the Adriatic!
+Split’s Bacvice Beach might not strike you as one of the most beautiful beaches in Croatia.
+When visiting Split, though, there’s no closer place to relax and cool down in the Adriatic than here.
 Be forewarned: On warm summer days, Bacvice Beach gets jammed with locals.